glennhenry/Zombie-Pandemic-Recreated/game-spec.md

 Building will be place where P could create a safe zone for resting and defending against the zombies.

-They may also encounter shops, NPC that gives them mission, and random events.
+They may also encounter vendors (shop), NPC that gives them mission, and random events.

 #### Misc